kerensr053/sql_proj_demo/README.md

 <br>

 <strong>20.
+Salary Subquery</strong>
-Employees who earn the highest salary in their respective departments.</strong>
+Employees who earn the highest salary in their respective departments along with their salaries.
 <details>
   <summary>Click to expand answer!</summary>